-Our current intention is to make distributions to our shareholders in a per share amount equal to at least 50% of our annual net taxable income per share.
+Our present intention is to make quarterly and special distributions to our common shareholders so that at least 50% of our net income attributable to our common shares each calendar year has been distributed prior to April of the subsequent calendar year, subject to adjustments for changes in common shares outstanding.
 The declaration of distributions to our shareholders and the amount of such distributions are at the discretion of our board of directors.
-In setting the level of shareholder distributions, if any, our board of directors takes into account, among other things, our earnings, our financial condition, our working capital needs and new opportunities.
+In setting the level of shareholder distributions, our board of directors takes into account, among other things, our earnings, our financial condition, our working capital needs and new opportunities.
 See "Distribution Policy."